 - Instructors who teach individual students will require special arrangements with their department contact for the student to complete the paper survey form.
 As with all administered paper CIS form the instructor should not see the completed survey form before processing by the CIS department.

 - Departments should establish a secure place for surveys to be dropped off after hours so that the department can maintain the inventory and provide better protection of confidentiality.
-As an alternative, a CIS drop-box will be located within the Graduate School of Business (GSB).
-Student administrators may use the drop-box for after-hours surveys.
-For inventory control, CIS will check-in each survey packet retrieved from the drop box each day.
+As an alternative, a CIS drop-box will be located within the Sanchez Building (SZB), suite 563, located at 1912 Speedway, Austin, TX 78712.
+For inventory control, the CIS Office staff will check-in each survey packet retrieved from the drop box each day.

 Results and Reporting